naturalis/galaxy-pipeline-hybseq/README.md

 The results is a ZIP file with alignment files, and one large supermatrix file in phylip format as well as a partition.txt file with the partition information for that supermatrix.
 ![Step 13](https://github.com/naturalis/galaxy-pipeline-hybseq/blob/main/images/Tutorial%20Images/Step%2013.png)

-These results can then be used to create a phylogenetic tree using tools like raxml or phylogeny.org.

-And visualize using a tool like [Figtree](https://github.com/rambaut/figtree/ "Figree GitHub Repository").
+These results can then be used to create a phylogenetic tree using tools like raxml or phylogeny.org which can then be visualized using a tool like [Figtree](https://github.com/rambaut/figtree/ "Figree GitHub Repository").

 That concludes this tutorial.
 We hope it serves you well!